User and Company Lookup

 Filter by Event Properties

-Since events represent something performed at a single instance in time, you need to specify the time range to search such as performed within the 24 hrs.
+Since events represent something that occurs at a single instance in time, you need to specify the time range—for example, Last 24 hours.

-Let’s say we want to look up the users:
+Let’s say we want to look up users with the following criteria:

 Users who had over 10 400 errors - Event Filters

-• API Calls which are the requests hitting your servers such as as GET /items
+The requests hitting your servers at various API endpoints such as GET requests to the /items endpoint.

 Creating Event Filters

-1. Customers who performed an event matching both X AND Y (in a single event)
+1. Customers who performs an event matching both X AND Y, in a single event.

-2. Customers who performed an event matching X AND an event matching Y (multiple events)
+2. Customers who performs an event matching X AND an event matching Y. This means multiple events.

-Filters within the same group (outlined as a box in Moesif) will match against the same event.
-Separate groups will match against separate events.
+Filters within the same group (Moesif outlines the group in a box in the UI) matches against the same event.
+Separate groups match against separate events.

-1. Customers who performed an event matching both X AND Y
+1. Customers Who Perform an Event Matching Both X AND Y

-If you want to find a single event that matches multiple criteria, ensure your properties are in the same group (outlined as a box in Moesif).
+To find a single event that matches multiple criteria, make sure to keep the properties in the same group.
+Remember that Moesif outlines the group in a box in the UI.

-For example, you may want to display all users who made an API call that returned 400 Bad Request AND the route of that API call was either /purchases/:id/decline OR /purchases.
-In this case, you are matching multiple properties of the same event and the query would look like so:
+For example, you may want to display all users who made an API call that returned 400 Bad Request error response AND the route of that API call was either /purchases/:id/decline OR /purchases.
+This means matching multiple properties of the same event.
+Therefore, the query looks like this:

 User Performed Single Event

-If you want to match across independent events a user performed, you would add multiple OR or AND boxes.
-Each filter box would contain the filters for each individual event criteria.
+If you want to match across independent events a user performs, add multiple OR or AND condition boxes.
+Each filter box then contains the filters for each individual event criteria.

 User Performed Both an API Call and a Actions